 Here are some ways safety is influenced by development:

 - Cognitive development: Infants and toddlers are not yet able to predict hazardous situations or see cause-effect relationships in their interactions.

 - Language and communication development: Infants and toddlers have a limited vocabulary and may not understand sentences like "That is dangerous."

 - Emotional development: Infants and toddlers lack impulse control to the point they cannot always stop the urge to act, even in unsafe situations.

 - Motor development: Infants and toddlers have limited ability to coordinate movements and maintain balance.

 Fall Zone Surfacing

 Children may fall when they play.
 It is your job to reduce the frequency and severity of falls.
-Maintaining proper surface cushions surrounding equipment and proper spacing of equipment will help minimize injuries.
-So will using the correct height of equipment.
+Maintaining proper surface cushioning surrounding equipment and proper spacing of equipment will help minimize injuries, so will using the correct height of equipment.
 Equipment should let children practice skills but should not be too challenging.
-If you observe any concerns with fall surfacing report them to your supervisor right away.
+If you have any concerns with fall surfacing, report them to your administrator right away.

 All materials and equipment must be in good working condition.
-There should be no evidence of damage, protrusions, or possible entrapment hazards.
+There should be no evidence of damage, protrusions that could entangle clothing, or gaps in which a child’s head or fingers could become stuck.
 Another hazard for infants and toddlers can be excessively hot or cold play surfaces.
-If you observe any concerns with equipment, report them to your supervisor right away.
+If you observe any concerns with equipment, report them to your administrator right away.

 There are many rules and regulations for equipment, spacing, and materials.
 Playground checklists often are for children 2 and older, but infants and young toddlers should have daily access for play outdoors as well.
 The document Playground Information to Use with the Environment Rating Scales contains safety guidelines for all children.